kiliman/remix-mount-routes/README.md

 Update your _remix.config.js_ file and use the custom routes config option.

-Call `mountRoutes(appDir, basePath, defineRoutes, ignoredRouteFiles?)` and return the route manifest.
+Call `mountRoutes(basePath, routesDir, ignoredRouteFiles?)` and return the route manifest.

 NOTE: `basePath` should be an absolute path (e.g., `/myapp`)